Vermintide-Mod-Framework/Grasmann-Mods/ui_improvements/readme.txt

 A collection of improvements to the game menus for better usability.

 Changelog:
-2.1.0
+2.1.1
+	- Fixed grail knight icon in inventory showing up when it shouldn't 2.1.0
 	- Updated for Grail Knight Career DLC
 	- Removed alternative exotic item background